 Are dry masses the best measures of expenditure, especially in a community growing on soils known to be very low in P (Beadle 1968)?
 Previous studies indicate that using the concentration of a limiting mineral nutrient to calculate nutrient allocations may be a better measure of a plant’s allocation choices (Reekie & Bazzaz 1987b; Ashman 1994; Rosenheim et al. 2014), but also that all currencies yield similar results.
-For example, nectar production, in comparison to reproductive tissues such as seeds, might seem relatively less expensive, in units of P than in units of dry weight or energy, potentially relevant for a community growing on low P soils.
+For example, nectar production, in comparison to reproductive tissues such as seeds, might seem relatively less expensive, in units of P than in units of dry mass or mass, potentially relevant for a community growing on low P soils.
 This is a direction for future investigations.

 A persistent issue in assessing reproductive costs is that some green reproductive tissues are known to photosynthesize (Cohen 1976; Reekie & Bazzaz 1987a; Wesselingh 2007).
 It can be argued that their dry mass is not a fair measure of cost, with some of it being paid back from their own photosynthesis.
 Against this, it can be argued that all the plant's photosynthesis should be considered a common pool of resource, and dry mass of different parts fairly reflects the relative allocation to different activities and tissue functions.
 We have adopted this second view.

 This dataset does not address other known factors that may contribute to low seedset in this system, including pollen-limitation (Burd 2008, 2016) and environmental stochasticity.
-Insufficient pollen receipt may certainly be contributing to the patterns observed, but given recent theoretical treatments that suggest pollen-limitation should be more severe among parental-pessimists (Rosenheim et al. 2014, 2016), it is unlikely the observed trend of lower seedset among the parental-optimists is primarily attributable to pollen-limitation.
-Environmental stochasticity, both in terms of pollen receipt and resources to provision embryos, also selects for overproduction of embryos in parental optimists (Haig & Westoby 1988; Rosenheim et al. 2014).
-Parental optimists are so-named because they are optimistic about the number of ovules they will be able to mature and therefore produce additional ovules that can be matured when sufficient resources are available (Mock & Forbes 1995; Burd et al. 2009; Schreiber et al. 2015; Rosenheim et al. 2015).
+Insufficient pollen receipt may certainly be contributing to the patterns observed, but given recent theoretical treatments that suggest pollen-limitation should be more severe among maternal-pessimists (Rosenheim et al. 2014, 2016), it is unlikely the observed trend of lower seedset among the maternal-optimists is primarily attributable to pollen-limitation.
+Environmental stochasticity, both in terms of pollen receipt and resources to provision embryos, also selects for overproduction of embryos in maternal optimists (Haig & Westoby 1988; Rosenheim et al. 2014).
+Maternal optimists are so-named because they are optimistic about the number of ovules they will be able to mature and therefore produce additional ovules that can be matured when sufficient resources are available (Mock & Forbes 1995; Burd et al. 2009; Schreiber et al. 2015; Rosenheim et al. 2015).

 Conclusions

 In summary, the correlations observed in our study indicate that seed size, ovule production versus seed production, and the magnitude of specific reproductive tissue pools are coordinated across species.
-While a plant’s accessory costs may be startlingly large at first glance, allocation of energy to different tissues is expected to represent an evolved strategy to maximize fitness.
-Identifying trade-offs between specific energy allocation choices – and then determining that energy allocation within this community matches the predicted patterns – provides a framework for understanding coordinated responses for seed size, seedset, and allocation to pollen-attraction versus seed provisioning tissues.
-Just as species have long been shown to follow a seed size-seed number trade-off, so do all species have the same amount of energy (relative to their leaf area) to invest in ovules, leading to a trade-off between the cost of pollen-attraction tissues and ovule count.
+While a plant’s accessory costs may be startlingly large at first glance, allocation of mass to different tissues is expected to represent an evolved strategy to maximize fitness.
+Identifying trade-offs between specific mass allocation choices – and then determining that mass allocation within this community matches the predicted patterns – provides a framework for understanding coordinated responses for seed size, seedset, and allocation to pollen-attraction versus seed provisioning tissues.
+Just as species have long been shown to follow a seed size-seed number trade-off, so do all species have the same amount of mass (relative to their leaf area) to invest in ovules, leading to a trade-off between the cost of pollen-attraction tissues and ovule count.
 Large-seeded, low seedset species have proportionally less costly pollen-attraction tissues and on average produce a proportionally larger excess of ovules relative to the seeds they are able to provision.

 Supplementary information